 Islamic Help is leading an international coalition of charities and organisations to deliver aid and alleviate the suffering of thousands of CAR refugees and those displaced in CAR itself.

 Refugee camp: Working with the Islamic Development Bank and the Centre Culturel Des Musulmans Pour Le Developpement (CCMUD), we have constructed a refugee camp in Garoua Boulai in Cameroon.
 Opened in August 2014, it houses about 1,500 people – 200 families each with their own living shelter, plus cooking and sanitation facilities, solar-powered lighting, a school for the refugee children and a mosque.

-IDP camp:With the Islamic Development Bank (IDB), we are constructing a new camp for the internally displaced in CAR.
-Located in Yelwa, it will have facilities similar to our refugee camp and house about 1,500 people.
+IDP camp:With the Islamic Development Bank (IDB), we constructed a new camp for the internally displaced in CAR.
+Located in Yelwa, it has facilities similar to our Cameroon refugee camp and houses about 1,750 people.
 A 5-hectare plot was donated by the local authority and community and it has received widespread local support including from the anti-balaka militia, the Christian militia group known to target Muslims, in Nana Mbere region.
-Their commander assured his support for the project as it will benefit both Muslims and non-Muslims.
+Their commander assured his support for the project as it benefits both Muslims and non-Muslims.